nanobox-io/nanobox-pkgsrc-base/README.md

 ### defining a package

-Important files for a package definition:
+Required files for a package definition:
 * Makefile - Contains instruction on how to fetch and build sources
 * DESCR - Contains long description of package
 * PLIST - List of files contained in package
 * distinfo - List of sources and checksums

 Optional files for a package definition:
 * MESSAGE - Contains a message that is shown when package is installed
 * INSTALL - Shell script segment that gets injected into the install process